JDvorak/CSPP51050-Final-Project/readme.md

 ===========

 Final project for CSPP 51050 - Object Oriented Architecture & Design
-This project seeks to map Tweet data from the Twitter API with either economic data from the Federal Reserve Bank of St. Louis' FRED API.
+This project seeks to map Tweet data from the Twitter API with economic data from the Federal Reserve Bank of St. Louis' FRED API.

 Project Requirements